NASA: End of Apollo

-Wernher von Braun had advocated for NASA to develop a space station since the agency was created.
-In 1973, following the end of the Apollo lunar missions, NASA launched its first space station, Skylab, on the final launch of the Saturn V. Skylab reused a significant amount of Apollo and Saturn hardware, with a repurposed Saturn V third stage serving as the primary module for the space station.
-Damage to Skylab during its launch required spacewalks to be performed by the first crew to make it habitable and operational.
-Skylab hosted nine missions and was decommissioned in 1974 and deorbited in 1979, two years prior to the first launch of the Space Shuttle and any possibility of boosting its orbit.
+Wernher von Braun had advocated for NASA to develop a space station since the agency's creation.
+In 1973, following the end of the Apollo lunar missions, NASA launched its first space station, Skylab, aboard the final flight of the Saturn V rocket.
+Skylab heavily reused Apollo and Saturn hardware, with a repurposed Saturn V third stage serving as the primary orbital module.
+Damage sustained during its launch required the first crew to perform critical spacewalks to render the station habitable and operational.
+Skylab hosted nine missions and was decommissioned in 1974.
+It ultimately deorbited in 1979, two years prior to the inaugural flight of the Space Shuttle, making any attempt to boost its orbit impossible.

-In 1975, the Apollo–Soyuz mission was the first ever international spaceflight and a major diplomatic accomplishment between the Cold War rivals, which also marked the last flight of the Apollo capsule.
-Flown in 1975, a US Apollo spacecraft docked with a Soviet Soyuz capsule.
+In 1975, the Apollo–Soyuz test project represented the first international spaceflight and a major diplomatic accomplishment between the Cold War rivals, simultaneously marking the last flight of the Apollo capsule.
+During this mission, an American Apollo spacecraft docked in orbit with a Soviet Soyuz capsule.